 1 inch piece fresh Ginger, peeled then sliced

 *If you can’t find Galangal just double the amount of Ginger and use one for the paste and the other one for sauteing.

 In a food processor, grind the garlic, onions or shallots, galangal (or extra ginger), coriander, cumin, red Chili flakes and to a smooth paste.
 Set aside.

 Add the beef back and coat with the paste.
 Pour in the coconut milk and add the brown sugar and Kaffir Lime or Bay leaves.
 Stir everything and let the liquid boil.
 Cover the pot loosely to allow some steam to escape.
-Let the stew simmer (low to medium heat) until the beef is tender about 1 1/2 – 2 hours.
+Let the stew simmer on low until the beef is tender about 1 1/2 – 2 hours.
 The intention is to eventually dry up the sauce as the beef is being cooked.
 Stir occasionally to ensure that the beef doesn’t stick to the pot and the coconut milk doesn’t scorch.

 When the meat is tender and most of the liquid has evaporated, uncover.
 Season with either salt or fish sauce, to taste.
 I used the fish sauce (yum!).
 Turn up the heat a little and stir frequently so the beef doesn’t stick to the pan and burn.
 You may notice some oil forming and being released at this point, too.
 You want the mixture to dry up but avoid burning the meat.
 It’s like stir-frying the beef in its own oil which ensures more flavor.
 It’s done when the beef has turned into a dark caramel color, and the sauce coats the meat.

 While it’s wonderful eaten the day it’s cooked, the flavor deepens and intensifies when kept overnight.
 So if you could wait, that would be awesome!
 I recommend making this a day ahead.